mokalyogesh113/Microprocessor-Lab/2. Find String Length/README.md

 ## Problem Statement
-    Write 8086 ALP to perform multiplication of two 8-bit numbers.
-Use Successive Addition and add and shift method.
+    Write an X86/64 ALP to accept a string and to display its length.